-First graders are exploring materials and techniques through experimentation.
+First graders explore materials and techniques through experimentation.
 With some guidelines from the teacher, students choose their own subject matter while working with a new art material.
-They will review the Elements of Art (see description on the page titled "The Elements of Art) and utilize them in a very basic way.
-We will explore artists both new and old.
+They review the Elements of Art (see description on the page titled "The Elements of Art) and utilize them in a very basic way.
+We explore artists both new and old.
 Often, new concepts are taught through picture books.

 Learning About Artists Using a Heart Theme

-In February we learn about Chris Uphues and J.D.
+Over the Winter we learn about Chris Uphues and J.D.
 Goldcrown, who are street artists, and Jim Dine, printmaker and painter.
-We use pastels to draw overlapping hearts, rubbing them smooth to create a spraypaint look, mimicing J.D.
+We use pastels to draw overlapping hearts, rubbing them smooth to create a spraypaint look, mimicking J.D.
 Goldcrown's work.
 We print hearts on black paper to learn about Jim Dine and cut out hearts and draw fun faces on them to learn about Chris Uphues!

 We explore the art of Jean Miro and his use of line!
 We use string to paint lines onto paper.
 Next we learn how to use chalk pastels!
 Adding color by outlining and filling in shapes is our focus.